-The Veterans Services Office at FDTC is located in the 100 building in room 106.
+The FDTC Veterans Services Office is located on the third floor of the 5000 Building in Room 5318.
 Please email VeteranServices@fdtc.edu, call 1-843-661-8144, or stop by the office if you have any questions that are not answered in this FAQ.

 Who is the School Certifying Official (SCO)?

 Rudy Williamson and Genell Gause - 1-843-661-8144- Veteranservices@fdtc.edu